Top 8 things to do in Galway this Autumn

 4 – Visit the Ballinasloe Horse Fair

 An extravaganza of all things equestrian, with entertainment, music and great family fun.
-2022 sees the Ballinasloe Horse Fair celebrating the significant 300th anniversary milestone of the Ballinasloe International October Fair & Festival which is held annually in the town of Ballinasloe, County Galway.
+2023 sees the Ballinasloe Horse Fair celebrating the significant 301st year of the Ballinasloe International October Fair & Festival which is held annually in the town of Ballinasloe, County Galway.
 The equestrian days are Saturday, Sunday and Monday.
 On the Sunday and Monday, the Fairgreen is the place to be, with every breed of horse and pony on display from the beautiful Connemara Pony to trotting ponies and wonderful Irish draughts.

 Something spooktacular is taking place in Galway this Halloween Bank Holiday Weekend.
 On Saturday and Sunday of the October bank holiday weekend, the city’s medieval streets will host many fun and free events planned for the weekend with high-spirits guaranteed.
 The fiendishly creative Macnas Halloween Parade is expected to return once again in Halloween 2022 but has yet to be confirmed.